West Face of V2 from US Grant Peak

 Peak 13309 rises above Clear Lake, a perfect fisherman's hideaway in the San Juan Mountains of southwestern Colorado.
 The lake sits at an elevation of 11940 ft and is accessed via a rough and sometimes scary 4 wheel drive road.
 To the north and west, the lake is bound by the steep slopes of South Lookout Peak.
 To the south, the scree slopes of Peak 13309 drop steeply into the lake.
 The north slopes of Peak 13309 can be described as 1100 ft of steep scree leading to 300 ft of cliffs on the summit.

-Without giving any details, "Climbing Colorado's San Juan Mountains" by Robert F. Rosebrough describes the hike as "easy and pleasant".
+Without giving any details, "Climbing Colorado's San Juan Mountains" by Robert F. Rosebrough describes the hike from Clear Lake as "easy and pleasant".
 These are of course relative terms that depend on one's level of experience and state of mind.
 I would characterize the hike from Clear Lake as an arduous and frustrating struggle against a seemingly endless scree slope.
 The view from the top, however, is worth the struggle.

 An approach from the south via Island Lake is also possible and is said to be more pleasant. (see Route).